ArcGIS Pro uses a high-performance drawing engine to ensure maps and scenes draw achieve draw quickly with smooth scrips symbols and text.

 This does not often correspond visually to the actual bold or italic version of the typeface.
 Indeed, for some fonts (such as the Esri fonts designed for use as marker symbols), it does not make sense to display them in bold or italic styles.
 ArcGIS Pro displays with only those fonts and font styles that are available on the system.

 Fonts contain definitions for specific characters (the Latin letter A, Chinese glyph [qian], and so forth) in different character sets (such as Western Europe or Cyrillic) as determined by their creators.
 Font fallback and font linking are methods of displaying characters that do not actually exist in the requested font by drawing them in another similar font that does contain them.
 These methods are commonly used to display Latin characters with a font that only contains East Asian characters, or vice versa.

 In cases like these, the ArcMap display uses Windows GDI (graphics device interface, a graphics system built into Windows) to attempt to link to another font that contains the missing glyphs so the text string can display despite the missing characters.
-In many cases, this results in an odd appearance or behavior due to mismatches in kerning or other characteristics, in addition to other differences between the original font and the linked fallback font (see image below).
+ArcGIS Pro uses similar logic so that the string can still be rendered.
+Unlike ArcMap, ArcGIS Pro fallback will render properly in output formats that reference fonts, such as PDF or EPS.
+Keep in mind that in many cases, relying on fallback will still result in less-than-optimal appearance due to mismatches in kerning or other characteristics between the original font and the linked fallback font (see the image below).